thiagozf/rimo/README.md

 <!-- markdownlint-enable -->
 <!-- prettier-ignore-end -->

 <!-- ALL-CONTRIBUTORS-LIST:END -->

-This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
-Contributions of any kind welcome!
+This project follows the [all-contributors](https://github.com/kentcdodds/all-contributors) specification.
+Contributions of any kind are welcome!